CyVerse-learning-materials/group_project_quickstart/index.rst

 According to the |CyVerse Data Policy|, all users receive a default allocation of 100GB.
 Shared data is counted as part of the allocation of whoever owns the folder that contains it.
 To request an increase to your allocation, should that become necessary, use the |allocation increase form|.
 We expect that users hosting shared directories will need to request larger data allocations.

-If your project needs a shared folder for data that will be made public, you can request a |Community Released Data Folder|.
-Community Released folders are intended for public data, not for shared projects that are kept private.
+If your project needs a shared folder for data that that going to be public during the active research phase of the project (e.g., you want to share transcriptomes or draft genomes as they are created, before publication), you can request a |Community Released Data Folder|.
+Community Released folders are intended for public data, not for shared projects that are kept private among collaborators.

 Managing data in a shared project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~